 Halloween is almost upon us and by now you have stocked up on loads of sweets and treats for the little monsters that will be walking the darkened streets in search of sugary goodies!
-Why not bring Halloween right into the home and give your bedroom the spooky treatment too with these Halloween Decorating ideas?
+Why not bring Halloween right into the home and give your bedroom the spooky treatment too with these Quick Tips For Scary Halloween Decorations

 Take down your pretty pictures and favourite family snaps and replace them, temporarily of course, with dark pictures of fanged bats, skeletal trees and knowing witches cats.
 Do not forget to add tiny points of light or glow-in-the-dark eyes to make it seem that the walls are watching you…